SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 |    1.
 Create a mapper for the name:
 |       * Name: Name
 |       * Mapper Type: User Property
-|       * User Attribute: Username (It can also be another attribute you would previously have specified for the users)
+|       * Property: Username (It can also be another attribute you would previously have specified for the users)
 |       * SAML Attribute Name: name
 |    1.
 (Optional) Create a mapper for the email:
 |       * Name: Email